3.6 Spacewar! States and Behaviors

 Footnotes

-The velocity is a consequence of the accelerations applied to the space ship.
+The velocity is a consequence of the accelerations applied to the spaceship.